-Psoriatic arthritis (psoriatic arthropathy): About 1 in 4 (25%), which is 0.5% of the UK population or 325,000 people with psoriasis, may develop an associated arthritis called psoriatic arthritis, which causes pain and swelling in the joints and connective tissue, accompanied by stiffness particularly in the mornings and when rising from a seat.
+Psoriatic arthritis (psoriatic arthropathy): About 1 in 4 (25%), which is 0.5% of the UK population or 325,000 people with psoriasis, may develop an associated arthritis called psoriatic arthritis, which causes pain and swelling in the joints particularly in the mornings and when rising from a seat.
 Most commonly affected sites are the hands, feet, lower back, neck and knees, with movement in these areas becoming severely limited.
 Chronic fatigue is a common complaint linked with this condition.
 If you are experiencing mild aches and pains and have psoriasis, even very mildly, consult your dermatologist, GP or other healthcare professional for further advice and if necessary a referral to a rheumatologist for further assessments.
-For more detailed information on psoriatic arthritis see our leaflet What is Psoriatic Arthritis? or visit our website.
+For more detailed information on psoriatic arthritis see our Psoriatic Fatigue and What is Psoriatic Arthritis? leaflets.